Paraguay: Military

+Paraguay is the 73rd most peaceful country in the world, according to the 2024 Global Peace Index.

 Economy

 For many years, the country's image was associated with the illicit trade in electronic products, weapons and drugs.
 However, this scenario began to change in the 2000s, with the rise of legalized businesses such as the production of soy, maize, beef, among others.
 Data from the Central Bank of Paraguay (BCP) showed that, in 2006, exports related to the triangulation trade (China-Paraguay-Brazil), treated by Brazil – in most cases – as smuggling and embezzlement, represented 22% of the country's GDP.
 In 2016, this percentage dropped to 12%.
 With higher tax collections through legalized employment, the country has been able to improve its infrastructure, which was precarious.
 Paraguay has an economic development policy based on exports and dependence on the Brazilian market prevails.
 The triangulation trade has in its essence the export of products originating in China, with Brazil as its main destination.
 The energy exported is essentially the hydroelectric surplus generated by the Itaipu Power Plant, for which Brazil is the main buyer.
 And maquilas, whose main investors are Brazilians, also have a large consumer market in Brazil for their products.
-Therefore, in these three pillars of Paraguay's development strategy, there is the outstanding characteristic of re-exports.
+Therefore, in these three pillars of Paraguay's development strategy, there is the outstanding characteristic of reexports.
 In the case of agricultural commodities, it is the export of products originating in Paraguay.